Updated July 28, 2023

 Is it smart to hold physical gold?

-It could be smart to hold a little bit of physical gold as a hedge against inflation and economic downturns.
+It could be smart to hold a little bit of physical gold as a protective measure against inflation and economic downturns.
 Gold is a physical asset with intrinsic value.
 Historically, it has retained or increased value over the long term.

-However, experts suggest no more than 15% of your portfolio in gold.
+However, experts suggest that the ideal allocation of gold within a portfolio will vary based on your financial situation and risk tolerance.
 Otherwise, you could be missing out on the potential returns you could get from other investments.

 IRS Rules for a Physical Gold IRA